 When you think of fall, you naturally think of pumpkins, right?
 Sure, they are fun to carve and make a festive decoration, but pumpkins are also extremely healthy for your body, inside and out.
+Rethink this orange fruit (yes, fruit) and consider these five healthy uses for pumpkin.

 Packed with fiber, potassium, and Vitamin C, pumpkin can be a great addition to your diet to keep you healthy this season.
 Here are five good-for-you pumpkin recipes you can weave into your lifestyle today.

-1. Pumpkin Pancakes: First of all, we know how important breakfast is when creating a healthy lifestyle.
+First of all, we know how important breakfast is when creating a healthy lifestyle.
 But let's face it: sometimes breakfast options can get a bit stale with a lack of variety.
 I was inspired to whip up a tasty fall breakfast with pumpkin pancakes.
 Not only did my pancakes end up being delicious, they were so simple to make!
 Here is the simple recipe:

 - 1 cup of all natural pancake mix